 Early WWII-era workers experienced minimal diagnostic capability.
 Chest X-rays provided basic imaging, but distinguishing mesothelioma from other conditions proved difficult.
 Many workers undoubtedly died from undiagnosed mesothelioma, their illness attributed to pneumonia or other conditions.

 Modern diagnostic protocols rely on pathologic confirmation through tissue biopsies.
 Immunohistochemistry testing specifically identifies mesothelioma cells.
-Molecular testing can identify specific asbestos fiber types, linking disease to exposure sources.
+Molecular testing can identify specific mineral fiber types, linking disease to exposure sources.
 These advanced capabilities now definitively establish mesothelioma diagnosis and causation.

 Contemporary oncology specialists understand mesothelioma thoroughly, enabling rapid diagnosis and treatment planning.
 Clinical trials provide emerging treatment options.
 Despite improved diagnosis and treatment, mesothelioma remains a serious diagnosis with limited prognosis for advanced cases.